seankross/the-unix-workbench/docs/07-Nephology.md

 ```

 Looks like `"Baltimore"` showed up in `args`!
 For most HTTP APIs we need to
-give names to our arguments, unline most arguments in Bash.
+give names to our arguments, unlike most arguments in Bash.
 We can specify
-and argument's name with the template `[argument name]=[argument value]`.
+an argument's name with the template `[argument name]=[argument value]`.
 Let's
 take a look at a simple example: